Beyoncé Wore Chaps & Cow-Print Opera Gloves In The New Ivy Park Campaign

 The #IVYPARKRODEO collection is the second Ivy Park drop that Beyoncé has orchestrated this summer.
 A swim collection, called #IVYPARKFLEX, launched on July 22.
 Similarly, the line — which included orange floss bikinis, mesh naked dresses, and baby tees — came with its own talent, including Chloe Bailey, model Tabria Majors, and Jay Z.

-While you wait for #IVYPARKRODEO — that will, according to the Instagram posts, launch at 2pm EST on August 19 at adidas.com/ivypark — shop what’s left of the #IVYPARKFLEX collection, below.
+#IVYPARKRODEO, according to the Instagram posts, will launch at 2pm EST on August 19 at adidas.com/ivypark.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.